FormidableLabs/react-swipeable/docs/docs/api.md

 We previously had issues with chrome lighthouse performance deducting points for not having passive option set so it is now on by default except in the case mentioned above.

-If, however, you really **need** _all_ of the listeners to be passive (for performance reasons or otherwise), you can prevent all scrolling on the swipeable container by using the `touch-action` css property instead, [see below for an example](#how-to-use-touch-action-to-prevent-scrolling).
+If, however, you really **need** _all_ of the listeners to be passive (for performance reasons or otherwise), you can prevent all scrolling on the swipeable container by using the `touch-action` css property instead, [see an example](faq#how-to-use-touch-action-to-prevent-scrolling).